stratdev3/SimpleW/documentation/simplew/docs/guide/unix-sockets.md

 > { "message" : "Hello World !" }
 ```

-There only one change :
+There is only one change :
 - L13 : use the `SimpleWServer()` constructor with `UnixDomainSocketEndPoint` argument.